viscommworkshop/viscommworkshop.github.io/schedule-2019.md

 **VisComm Session 2: Visualization for Communication & Journalism  (10:50am - 12:20pm)**

-- Visual Communication and Heuristics: Challenges and Directions from Across the Disciplines David Berube (Paper)
+- *Visual Communication and Heuristics: Challenges and Directions from Across the Disciplines* by David Berube (Paper)
-- Categorizing and Ranking Graphs in the American Economic Review Over the Last Century Jon Schwabish (Paper)
+- *Categorizing and Ranking Graphs in the American Economic Review Over the Last Century* by Jon Schwabish (Paper)
-- Data Visualization + Scrollytelling for Election News Stories : Challenges and Perspectives Jean-Philippe Corbeil, Florent Daudens and Thomas Hurtut (Visual Case Study)
+- *Data Visualization + Scrollytelling for Election News Stories : Challenges and Perspectives* by Jean-Philippe Corbeil, Florent Daudens and Thomas Hurtut (Visual Case Study)
-- Launching the Parametric Press
-Matthew Conlen and Fred Hohman (Visual Case Study)
+- *Launching the Parametric Press* by Matthew Conlen and Fred Hohman (Visual Case Study)
-- Guiding the Reader to Statistical Focus and Context of Industrial News Reports Ken Wakita and Kohei Arimoto (Poster)
+- *Guiding the Reader to Statistical Focus and Context of Industrial News Reports* by Ken Wakita and Kohei Arimoto (Poster)
-- A Visualization Course for Journalism Students Stefan Jänicke (Poster)
+- *A Visualization Course for Journalism Students* by Stefan Jänicke (Poster)